 Given its parentage, UBUK has specialised knowledge of the Nigerian banking sector.
 Risk arises mainly from trade related transactions and is mitigated not only by the establishment of limits individually approved at the Board level in accordance with its overall risk tolerance framework but also by sub-limits.
-These require referral of larger transactions to ALCO where the nature of, and the Bank's concentration to, the goods or services underlying the transaction are considered as well the credentials of the parties to the letter of credit.
+Customers